School Goals

 We Use the Caring discipline approach for guidance and discipline

-We want The Strawberry Patch to exemplify cooperative and pro-social values.
-We aim to build strong bonds between the children and us, as well as between them, and in doing so, establish a harmonious and care-free environment.
+Miss Jeanine wants The Strawberry Patch to exemplify cooperative and pro-social values.
+She aims to build strong bonds between the children and herself, as well as between them, and in doing so, establish a harmonious and care-free environment.
 The impressions left by their time here should carry them into the world with positive habits, greater awareness, stability, joy, and love of learning.

 Be safe

 Keeping the kids at the Strawberry Patch safe is of utmost importance!
-They should feel safe physically and mentally around our teachers and the other children.
+They should feel safe physically and emotionally around our teachers and the other children.
 Children will be expected to keep hands and feet to themselves.
 We will discuss and model ways to play both indoors and outdoors that keep us safe.
 There are strict boundaries around toy weapons and play fighting.
-There is zero tolerance for toy weapons at school.
-I understand, and respect, that this is permitted in many homes.
-Please respect that it is not allowed at school, and keep these toys at home (especially if it is your child’s sharing day).

 be respectful

-We will always respect your children.
-Kids are such wonderful little people, often with so much to teach adults!
-This is something we are reminded of daily as teachers!
+Miss Jeanine will always respect your children.
+Kids are such wonderful little people, often with so much to teach adults.
+This is something she is reminded of daily as a teacher!
 At The Strawberry Patch, we will continually work on respecting each other.
-This will include: Using kind words, communicating, socializing, problem-solving respectfully, including everyone in play, listening, and taking turns/sharing.
+This will include things like: Using kind words, communicating, socializing, problem-solving respectfully, including everyone in play, listening, celebrating differences, and taking turns/sharing.

 Be a self-manager

-We will help students learn to manage and control their own behaviors.
-With clear expectations and a structured/predictable school week students will learn to monitor themselves.
+Students will learn to manage and control their own behaviors.
+With clear expectations and a structured/predictable school week the kids will learn to monitor themselves.
 We will discourage “tattling” unless it is a matter of safety, and instead encourage the children to communicate with each other if something upsets them.
-We will always have a quiet area in the school where kids can choose to go if they need to rest or have some individual play time to find their calm.
-Outside of behaviors we will work on many self-management skills, which will include: washing hands, putting on shoes/jackets, putting away your own toys/activities, eating/drinking in a respectful way.
+Miss Jeanine will explicitly model how to communicate and problem solve with kindness.
+We always have a quiet area in the school where kids can choose to go if they need to rest or calm.
+We call this area our "cozy corner" and it has wonderful options (noise reducing headphones, squeeze balls, calming jars, feeling cards, lavender smelling bags, etc) for the kids to use to learn to regulate when they experience big emotions.
+Outside of behaviors, we will work on many self-management skills, which will include: washing hands, putting on shoes/jackets, putting away your own toys/activities, eating/drinking in a respectful way.

 guidance & Discipline Policy

-Miss Jeanine is highly trained in a classroom management program called Positive Behavior Supports (PBS) and has taken the educator training series for Caring Discipline.
-PBS does a fantastic job of teaching children school expectations, building positive-self esteem, teaching children to monitor their own behavior, and pre-correcting to prevent disruptive behaviors before they happen.
+Miss Jeanine is highly trained in a classroom management program called Positive Behavior Interventions and Supports (PBIS) and is a certified trainer for the Caring Discipline Curriculum for both parents and teachers.
+PBIS does a fantastic job of teaching children school expectations, building positive-self esteem, teaching children to monitor their own behavior, and pre-correcting to prevent disruptive behaviors before they happen.
 When challenging behaviors come up, Caring Discipline provides a toolbox for parents and teachers to help kids be joyous and free while, at the same time, teaching them how to behave in respectful and non-indulgent ways.
 These programs never use any hands-on (spanking, corporal punishment) or take-away (withholding snacks, toys, activities, etc) punishments.

-1. Teach/Model I will take the time to teach and model expected behaviors and use fun role-play games to make sure children understand!
+1. Teach/Model: I will take the time to teach and model expected behaviors and use fun role-play games and puppet shows to make sure children understand!

-2. Autonomy: We will have friendship/community agreements that we make as a group, so the children will help come up with some of our school rules.
+2. Autonomy: We will have friendship/community agreements that we make as a group; the children will help come up with some of our school rules.
 They really enjoy this!

 3. simple Directions: Communications are clear and simply stated.